Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 #### Reducing complexity

-_Note: voting is assumed to be at full 100% power here_
+_Note: voting power is always set to 100% at present in the app_

-When we visit at Steemit.com, we see new posts.
+When we visit at Steemit.com, we see new posts since our last visit.
 If we visit periodically we will have a collection of new posts which we could potentially vote for.
-We'll call this set ```N```.
+We will only vote on posts that are at least 30 minutes old, since this is the period after which curation payout is at 100% (see [this article](https://steemit.com/steem/@abit/new-curation-reward-algorithm-huge-penalty-to-early-voters)), and it also gives us some data about what kind of attention the post has already attracted.

 We must reduce the complex question of whether or not to vote on a post to a simple yes or no for each post.
 To reduce it a little less, say we calculate a numeric score for each post, and choose the post to vote on based on some criteria.
 This scoring process will be multi-dimensional but we can make each dimension simple enough to calculate with a simple test, and then combine each individual score.